 Feed-in Tariffs (FITs)

-Improving the energy efficiency of our existing housing stock is a key part of meeting the Scottish Government's statutory targets to reduce greenhouse gas emissions and eradicate fuel poverty in Scotland as much as they can.
+Improving the energy efficiency of our existing housing stock is a key part of meeting the Scottish Government's statutory targets to reduce greenhouse gas emissions and fuel poverty in Scotland as much as possible.

 Home Energy Advice Team